Table of Contents

 Pro-grade coatings are a small segment of high-end products designed for professionals only.
 Access to these coatings is limited to registered detailers certified with a specific company.
 They usually come with warranties and a price point to match.

 Consumer-grade coatings are created for consumers’ personal use.
 A consumer can be an individual or a business.
-So these coatings are accessible to both the average Joe and the detailing professional.
+So these protective car coatings are accessible to both the average Joe and the detailing professional.
 They don’t carry any sort of warranty and are usually fairly inexpensive.

-As you can see, the main difference between pro-grade and consumer-grade protective coatings is the availability.
+As you can see, the main difference between pro-grade and consumer-grade protective coatings for cars is the availability.
 If you’re not a certified detailer, you can’t get your hands on a pro-grade product.
 That said, a “pro-grade” label and a sky-high price don’t make one coating better than the other.

 Unfortunately, there are many inferior products on the consumer-grade market.
 You have to do a lot of research and sift through loads of exaggerated marketing claims to find a good one.

-On the other hand, whichever pro-grade coating you choose, it’s probably going to be of decent quality.
+On the other hand, whichever pro-grade ceramic coating you choose, it’s probably going to be of decent quality.
 The downside here is the labor-intensive and time-consuming application process.
 And if you mess up, there’s no going back.
-Pro-grade coatings are not forgiving.
+Pro-grade ceramic coatings are not forgiving.
 If you don’t level them immediately, you’ll have to resort to polishing to tackle high spots, streaks, and hazing risking more potential damage.
 Not to mention the long cure times and common water spot issues.

 Relevant Knowledge, Skills & Experience

-Installing a protective coating isn’t exactly rocket science.
+Installing a car protective coating isn’t exactly rocket science.
 Still, doing it properly requires a certain amount of know-how in both preparation and actual application.
 If you’re considering doing it yourself, honestly assess your level of skills and knowledge first.

 The most important step in coating installation is really the prep work.
 It’s what determines how well the product will bond to your vehicle’s surface, how well it will perform, and how long it will last.
-Coating prep is often complex and time-consuming.
+Ceramic coating prep is often complex and time-consuming.
 Depending on the condition of your car, it can even take up the bulk of the work.

 If your paint has any swirls, blemishes, scratches, and chips, paint correction is a must before coating installation.
 For that, you need to polish off thin layers of the clear coat until the imperfections are no longer visible.
 Straightforward, right?
 Yeah, but if you don’t know what you’re doing, things can go sideways pretty quickly.
 An inappropriate cutting agent and pad can cause swirl marks, but also burn through your clear coat and expose the paint underneath.
 Additionally, if your paint is damaged more severely, you might have to resort to wet sanding.

 Those of you with spotless new cars don’t generally need to perform paint correction.
-Still, there’s lots to do before you can start applying the coating.
+Still, there’s lots to do before you can start applying the ceramic coating.

 First off, you need to wash the vehicle thoroughly with car soap.
 Then it’s time for paint decontamination: chemical (using iron & fallout removers, like The Purps) or physical (using a clay bar or clay mitt).
 If you don’t have issues with deeply embedded fallout, chemical decontamination will get the job done without the risk of causing any damage.
 Even if your ride is highly contaminated, it’s best to perform chemical decontamination first.
 This way you can reduce the likelihood of swirling and marring inflicted by the claying process.
 Then, if your paint still feels rough to touch, you will need to resort to claying - a risky, time-consuming process, but one you shouldn’t skip.
 If you do, the contamination will be locked in your paint for as long as the coating is on.
 Plus, you’ll experience underwhelming performance and decreased product longevity.